matthias-jaeger-net/glypher/README.md

 # To do
+- [ ] Consistent naming for the DOM ids/variables
 - [ ] Finish types
 - [ ] Make clickable glyphers
 - [ ] Better user interface